DCS-training/IntroToDatabases/Non-SQL_Tutorial.md

 Data can be exported in the UI to both json and csv formats.
 An entire collection can be exported, or the results of a specific aggregation.
 In th UI, export the collection Top5Percent_Housing_Domain_Rank to CSV, and to JSON.

-### In Python and R
+### Optional: In Python and R

 Both Python and R have dedicated packages to work with a mongoDB database.
 Data can be retrieved, written and new collections added or deleted.
+The below resources are optional:

 In python we use PyMongo.